newrelic/newrelic-dotnet-agent/tests/Agent/IntegrationTests/UnboundedServices/README.md

 ## Running the containers

+**Notes**:

+* All commands below should be run from a shell (we've tested Powershell and "git-bash") in the same location as this README.
+* Before Docker containers can be used the first time, they need to be built by executing `docker-compose build`.

 ### All

-To run all services, run the following from a shell (we've tested Powershell and "git-bash") in the same path as this document:
+To run all services:

 `docker-compose up`